-- At present, there is no objective and authoritative basis that has been generally recognized globally for judging the acceptability of general purpose frameworks.
-In the absence of such a basis, financial reporting standards established by organizations that are authorized or recognized to promulgate standards to be used by certain types of entities are presumed to be acceptable for general purpose financial statements prepared by such entities, provided the organizations follow an established and transparent process involving deliberation and consideration of the views of a wide range of stakeholders.
-Examples of such financial reporting standards include: - Singapore Financial Reporting Standards (FRSs) promulgated by the Accounting Standards Council; - International Public Sector Accounting Standards (IPSASs) promulgated by the International Public Sector Accounting Standards Board or national public sector accounting standards; and - Accounting principles promulgated by an authorized or recognized standards setting organization in a particular jurisdiction, provided the organization follows an established and transparent process involving deliberation and consideration of the views of a wide range of stakeholders.
+- At present, there is no objective and authoritative basis that has been generally recognised globally for judging the acceptability of general purpose frameworks.
+In the absence of such a basis, financial reporting standards established by organisations that are authorised or recognised to promulgate standards to be used by certain types of entities are presumed to be acceptable for general purpose financial statements prepared by such entities, provided the organisations follow an established and transparent process involving deliberation and consideration of the views of a wide range of stakeholders.
+Examples of such financial reporting standards include: - Financial Reporting Standards in Singapore (FRSs) promulgated by the Accounting Standards Council; - International Public Sector Accounting Standards (IPSASs) promulgated by the International Public Sector Accounting Standards Board or national public sector accounting standards; and - Accounting principles promulgated by an authorised or recognised standards setting organisation in a particular jurisdiction, provided the organisation follows an established and transparent process involving deliberation and consideration of the views of a wide range of stakeholders.